KILTprotocol/sdk-js/packages/kilt-did/README.md

 } from '@kiltprotocol/did'
 import { KeyRelationship } from '@kiltprotocol/types'

+// Configure the resolution promise to wait for transactions to be finalized or simply included in a block depending on the environment. const resolveOn = process.env.NODE_ENV === 'production' ?
+BlockchainUtils.IS_FINALIZED : BlockchainUtils.IS_IN_BLOCK

 // Initialise connection to the public KILT test network. await kiltInit({ address: 'wss://kilt-peregrine-k8s.kilt.io' })